Insch War Memorial Hospital

 The Oakland Suite was opened in 2004, a palliative care suite with toilet/shower facilities and accompanying quiet room, for relatives to use and to stay overnight if required.
 It was renamed the Mackie suite in 2015.

-The hospital nurses also staff and run a 24 hr/7 day Minor Injury Unit which is well used for local accident & emergencies.
-Medical support for emergencies during surgery opening times is provided by the health centre GPs, and out of hours i.e in the evenings and at weekends, by NHS 24.
-Other clinical support is accessed by telephone or via a Telemedicine link with staff in the Accident & Emergency department of Aberdeen Royal Infirmary.
+The hospital nurses also staff and run a Minor Injury Unit which is well used for local accident & emergencies.
+This unit is open Mon - Fri, 0800hrs - 1800hrs.
+Medical support for emergencies during these times is provided by the GPs at Insch Medical Practice.

 The attached Health Centre is also the base for the local Bennachie Community Care Team including the District Nurses and Health Visitors, which allows staff in both the hospital and the Health Centre to work closely together to ensure that both pre and post hospital patient admission are well linked and organised.